 How Does Depreciation Affect Government Offices?

-Depreciation affects everyone.
-However, government agencies have to account for fixed assets differently than other organizations.
+Asset depreciation affects every organization.
+However, government agencies must account for fixed assets differently than other organizations.
 Intrinsically, that means that they account for depreciation differently than for-profit businesses.

-GASB applies to public authorities, public hospitals, and public universities as well.
+GASB also applies to public authorities, public hospitals, and public universities.
 As part of the law, these statements outline ways to reduce financial inconsistencies and help companies keep regulations.

 The GASB rule that applies most to governmental offices is No. 34. - the rule on primary financial statements.